 - Adding VAT to your sales will increase your prices and potentially deter your customers

-- If you end up charging more VAT to customers than you pay to businesses, you will need to pay HMRC the difference, which could negatively impact your finances if it is a large lump sum
+- If you end up charging more VAT to customers than you pay to businesses, you will need to pay HMRC the difference, which could negatively impact your finances

 Photo by Anastasia Shuraeva, published on Pexels